HeadNeRF: A Real-time NeRF-based Parametric Head Model: Conclusion

-The fitting results are shown in~Fig.~\ref{fig:ffhq_dataset}.
+{\bf{Ablation Study on Using FFHQ Dataset. }} To verify the importance of FFHQ dataset, we train two parametric models for comparison, where one is only trained with FaceSEIP dataset and the other is trained with FaceSEIP and FFHQ dataset.
+Next, the network parameters of the two models are fixed, and we further generate the latent codes embedding of the selected image that does not participate in training by minimizing the objective function Eq.~\eqref{equ:final_loss}.
+The corresponding rendering results of the optimized latent codes are shown in~Fig.~\ref{fig:ffhq_dataset}.
 It can be found that the introduction of FFHQ dataset significantly promotes the generalization ability of HeadNeRF.
 It is worth noting that we can further semantically modify the specified attributes of the optimization result based on our HeadNeRF, such as adjusting the rendering pose and changing the expression, etc. Meanwhile, the driven results are plausible and maintain excellent multi-view consistency.
 It shows that our HeadNeRF has successfully learned the statistical priors of human head from FaceSEIP dataset so that reasonable semantic editing results can be generated.
 In summary, the datasets used in our model training are complementary and effectively improve the representation ability of HeadNeRF.